 - d.
-Conferences, workshops, seminars, meetings, etc., that qualify for \$50 per day: Tips are included in the allowance.
+Conferences, workshops, seminars, meetings, etc., that qualify for \$35 per day: Tips are included in the allowance.
 A department may elect to require receipts and reimburse the actual cost of the meal in lieu of a per-diem up to a maximum of the per diem rate.
 (Meals will be on a reimbursement basis and not charged to the County Credit Card.) - 1.)
 Non-Overnight travel for a full day sessions of at least six (6) hours within a 75 mile radius of the primary work place will be taxed in accordance with IRS regulations. - 2.)
 Non-Overnight travel for sessions outside the 75 mile radius will be taxed in accordance with IRS regulations. - 3.)
 Overnight travel for a full day session of at least six (6) hours outside the 75 mile radius.
-The day of departure and day of return will be prorated based on time of departure and time of return.
+The day of departure and day of return will be prorated based on time of departure and time of return. - e.
+Conferences, workshops, seminars, meetings, etc., that qualify for \$20 per day: Same rules apply for travel related to work such as pick up of a part, transportation of a prisoner, etc. A department may elect to require receipts and reimburse the actual cost of the meal in lieu of a per-diem up to a maximum of the per diem rate.
+(Meals will be on a reimbursement basis and not charged to the County Credit Card).

-- 4.)
-If travel expenditures are to be reimbursed by an outside state or federal agency, the requirements of the outside agency prevail. - e.
-Conferences, workshops, seminars, meetings, etc., that qualify for \$35 per day: Same rules apply for travel related to work such as pick up of a part, transportation of a prisoner, etc. A department may elect to require receipts and reimburse the actual cost of the meal in lieu of a per-diem up to a maximum of the per diem rate.
-(Meals will be on a reimbursement basis and not charged to the County Credit Card). - 1.)
+- 1.)
 Anything less than a six (6) hour session within a 75 mile radius of the primary workplace will be taxed in accordance with IRS regulations. - 2.)
 Overnight trip departing after 12 noon or returning before 5:00 p.m. - f.
 A copy of the conference agenda must be attached and the nature of the business conducted included on the travel reimbursement form. - g.
 Advances will not be given for one day trips. - h.
 All Travel Expense Forms shall be filled out and signed in ink, not pencil.
 The most current standardized form(s) provided by the County Auditor's Office must be used and all information requested on the form provided, including the detailed receipts, purpose of the travel, and agenda/itinerary/certificate with the signature by the Department head/elected official and employee making the request for reimbursement. - i.
 Travel expense statements shall be submitted within ten (10) working days of the return date.
 Reimbursements for unused advances should be made to the County in the form of a check or money order, payable to the "Walker County Treasurer".